-- As income a fixed 60 per cent of all pooled lifetime product payments, and - As assets 60 per cent of the purchase price of the product until their life expectancy at purchase, and then 30 per cent for the rest of the person's life.
+• As assets - 60 per cent of the purchase price of the product until the life expectancy of a 65-yearold male at purchase (or 5 years if greater), and then 30 per cent for the rest of the person's life.

-In addition, product providers may use a streamlined cross agency process for seeking initial "concept exploration" or "product review" from all four relevant agencies (ATO, APRA, ASIC and DSS).4
+In addition, product providers may use a streamlined cross agency process for seeking initial "concept exploration" or "product review" from all four relevant agencies (ATO, APRA, ASIC and DSS).

-2.2 Potential advantages of the new innovative retirement products
+2.2 Potential advantages of innovative retirement products

-The essential benefit of these new products, compared to conventional annuity or pension products, is that income stream recipients may obtain a degree of confidence that their idiosyncratic longevity risk is addressed while retaining a measure of investment freedom.
+The essential benefit of these products, compared to conventional annuity products, is that income stream recipients may obtain a degree of confidence that their idiosyncratic longevity risk is addressed but the provider is not constrained by the investment and reserving limitations associated with traditional annuities, and consequently the income rates can be substantially higher.
+The annuitant may also benefit from a measure of investment freedom.